 Obviously, the biggest benefit of eye surgery is a clear vision.
-It can be an amazing feeling to use your own two eyes to see anything around you.
-If you have suffered from poor vision for most of your life, it is like suddenly switching on a light and seeing things for the first time after surgery.
+The thought of using your own two eyes to see anything around you is phenomenal and can only be understood by those who struggle with this problem.
+If you have suffered from poor vision for most of your life, it is like suddenly switching on the light and seeing things for the first time in a different way.

-Surgery can also benefit you in other ways.
-One of the biggest advantages is the fact that you will never have to wear glasses or contact lenses again.
-If you hate having to hunt for glasses, switch out contacts, or pay money for clear vision, it is an amazing feeling to know you will never have to go through all that trouble again.
+Apart from a clear vision, one of the reasons for having done a corrective eye surgery is the fact that you will never have to wear glasses or contact lenses again.
+If you hate having to hunt for glasses, switch on to contacts, or pay money for clear vision, it is an amazing feeling to know you will never have to go through all that trouble again.

 Eye surgery cons

-On the other side, there are also cons to having eye surgery.
+On contrary to all the above pros, there are some cons to having eye surgery.
 The biggest con is the risk of permanent loss of vision that can never be restored.
+Although every treatment has some risks involved, this isn’t said to be true for Lasik treatment and a rare case to be seen.
 If your eye is damaged during surgery, you may never have good vision again, even with glasses or contact lenses.

-Eye surgery can also make you see double.
-Some side effects include holes in your vision, permanent glares, halos around the eyes, or permanent double or triple vision.
+Although corrective eye surgery is generally 100% successful, there may be chances when it can also make you see double.
+Some other side effects include holes in your vision, permanent glares, halos around the eyes, or permanent double or triple vision.
 Some side effects may make it difficult to see in dim light or fog.